miguelcoria94/jubilant-fortnight/README.md

 A review of your take-home: bugs found, how to fix them, code-quality suggestions, and interview questions (with answers) you should expect.

 Read this top-to-bottom.

-The **Critical Bugs** section alone will stop your app from running — fix those first.
+> **Correction from an earlier draft:** the app **does run** — I was wrong to label §1 as "critical."
+The path bugs below are **silent landmines**, not showstoppers.
+Fix them before the interview anyway, because a reviewer WILL notice, and one of them is polluting your `~/Desktop/`.

 ---

-## 1. Critical Bugs (your app is broken without fixing these)
+## 1. Silent Path Bugs (app runs, but does the wrong thing behind your back)

 ### Bug 1 — Wrong `parent` count on every path resolution